 Find Help Today

 Many people who encounter Carfentanil do not survive.
 Someone who is struggling with addiction to Opioids may eventually lose their life to Carfentanil combined with another substance.
-If you or someone you know is battling opioid addiction, you should contact a dedicated treatment provider today.
-Recovery from addiction is always possible with determination and support.
+If you or someone you know is battling Opioid addiction, there is help available.
+Contact a dedicated treatment provider today.
+Recovery from addiction is possible with determination and support.